Last year it was Penola – but which town will be named SA’s Ag Town of the Year in 2025? Have your say now.

 “It’s amazing to see the spotlight on everything we’re doing here,” Cory says.
 “It’s about the future we’re building for these kids, the pathways we’re creating for them to see a career in agriculture.”

-Who exactly can nominate?
+Who exactly can vote?

 Literally anyone.
 Yes, even city folk.
-Whether you live in the town, visited once and loved it, or have family ties there – your auntie from the Riverland or your granny from Clare – spread the word and get nominating!
+Whether you live in the town, visited once and loved it, or have family ties there – your auntie from the Riverland or your granny from Clare – spread the word and get voting!

 Why does it matter?